byuitechops/katana/documentation/additional-documentation/setup/tool_data_flow.md

 ## Options Page
 1. The Options Page is created with the information on 'selectedTool'.
 (Angular)
 2. The user fills out the generated form and clicks 'Run Tool'.
 (Angular)
-3. The form results are stored on the 'toolService'.
-NEED TO SAY WHERE THEY ARE STORED (Angular)
+3. The form results are stored on in 'options-view.component.ts' as 'options' in the 'onSubmit()' function, which is then assigned to 'selectedDiscoverOptions' on the 'toolService'.
+(Angular)

 ## Tool View Discover
 1. For each selected course, the tool ID, results from the form, and the course info, are sent to the server.
 (Angular -> Server)